 Adriana Valdez Young

-Urban Design Strategist
+Urban Design Lead

 Adriana is an urban design researcher, educator, and writer.
 She has worked at agencies, startups, and non-profit organizations to craft insights and stories that support people-centered products, experiences, and spaces.
 She is also faculty in the graduate program for Interaction Design at the School of Visual Arts.

 Most recently, I was the head of brand for Stae, a city data startup.
 And before that, I Ied customer research and insights at littleBits, a platform for kids to invent their own technology.